-States Vulnerable to Make Bad Deals, Call for Public Protections
+States Vunerable to Make Bad Deals, Public Protections Called for

-A major new report released today identifies problems in a national trend toward private toll roads.
-The study, Public Roads, Private Costs: The Facts About Toll Road Privatization and How to Protect the Public, examines 15 completed private road projects and 79 others that are proposed or underway.
+A major new report identifies problems in a national trend toward private toll roads.
+The study entitled Private Roads, Private Costs: The Facts About Toll Road Privatization and How to Protect the Public examines 15 completed private road projects and 79 others that are proposed or underway.

 “How we fund, finance, and choose our transportation investments is top-of-mind for many policymakers throughout the nation,” said Robert Puentes at the Brookings Institution.
 “This report is a major contribution to that important discussion and will be valuable for those sorting through the right mix of public and private investments and partnerships.”